LunaticSage218/Assignment-2/README.md

 ## Overview

 This project demonstrates extending the Godot 4 `Sprite2D` node using **GDExtension in C++**.
-The custom node `Pseudo3DRotatingSprite` introduces new features not available in the default Sprite2D node, including:
+The custom node `Pseudo3DRotatingSprite` introduces new features including:

 - **Pseudo-3D rotation** with squish effect
 - **Fade-in and fade-out animation**